CYZeusX/Tetris/README.md

     > lack of blocks anti-clockwise rotation
     > lack of landscape orientation mode

 ### * Incommensurably Innovative Features
     - able to play on both orientation    >> potrait | landscape
     - can change the blocks of the game   >> because the blocks formed with symbols
+    - has shoulder buttons, can use index figers to rotate blocks

+### * Incommensurably Innovative Features
+    - able to play on both orientation    >> potrait | landscape
+    - can change the blocks of the game   >> because the blocks formed with symbols
+    - has shoulder buttons, can use index figers to rotate blocks
+### * Incommensurably Innovative Features
+    - able to play on both orientation    >> potrait | landscape
+    - can change the blocks of the game   >> because the blocks formed with symbols
+    - has shoulder buttons, can use index figers to rotate blocks
+### * Incommensurably Innovative Features
+    - able to play on both orientation    >> potrait | landscape
+    - can change the blocks of the game   >> because the blocks formed with symbols
+    - has shoulder buttons, can use index figers to rotate blocks
+### * Incommensurably Innovative Features
+    - able to play on both orientation    >> potrait | landscape
+    - can change the blocks of the game   >> because the blocks formed with symbols